pranay-aggarwal/Vancouver-Crime-Data-Analysis/README.md

 - More thorough data validation and cleaning to address potential errors in the dataset.
 - The impact of economic stability on crime rates in Vancouver, especially post-COVID-19.

-For any questions or further inquiries, please contact [Your Name] at [Your Email Address].